viamrobotics/docs/docs/cli.md

 You can change an API key's permissions from the Viam app on the [organizations page](/cloud/organizations/) by clicking the **Show details** link next to your API key.
 {{% /alert %}}

-Once created, you can use the organization API key to authenticate future CLI sessions or to [connect to machines with the SDK](/sdks/#authentication).
+Once created, you can use the organization API key to authenticate future CLI sessions or to [use the SDKs](/sdks/#authentication).
 To switch to using an organization API key for authentication right away, [logout](#logout) then log back in using `viam login api-key`.

 An organization can have multiple API keys.